Chemical submission assaults in France: an imminent government task force

 Deputy Sandrine Josso has won her fight to document and combat chemical submission assaults.
 These assaults, which often remain invisible, are increasing and require a firm and well-documented response.
 An ambitious government mission, led by Sandrine Josso herself, promises to shed light on this scourge.

-An essential initiative in the face of a little-known problem
+An essential initiative facing a little-known problem

 Chemical submission, often associated with substances like GHB, is used by attackers to deprive their victims of any ability to react.
 These substances are sometimes called "date rape drugs," and their use leads to serious physical and psychological consequences.